 Chemical Oxygen Demand (COD)

-CHEMetrics offers two dichromate reactor digestion methods (USEPA-accepted and Mercury-free) for fast, easy, safe determinations of COD levels in waste water — at about 30% lower cost than competitor's vials!
+CHEMetrics offers two dichromate reactor digestion methods (USEPA-accepted and Mercury-free) for fast, easy, safe determinations of COD levels in wastewater — at about 30% lower cost than competitor's vials!
 Our COD Reagent Vials can be used with CHEMetrics® photometers and with spectrophotometers that accept 16 mm diameter round bottom cells.
 Furthermore they may be used with Hach® photometers and spectrophotometers without modification of the factory calibrations.
+For information regarding the benefits of COD over BOD testing, click here.

 The Dichromate Reactor Digestion Method

-CHEMetrics offers two Dichromate Reactor Digestion Methods for the fast, easy and safe determinations of Low, Mid, and High Range COD in waste water: USEPA-accepted Method and Mercury-Free Method.
+CHEMetrics offers two Dichromate Reactor Digestion Methods for the fast, easy and safe determinations of Low, Mid, and High Range COD in wastewater: USEPA-accepted Method and Mercury-Free Method.
 Mercuric Sulphate is used in the former method to eliminate Chloride interferences.
 If negligible Chloride interference is expected, then the Mercury-Free Method is applicable, dependent on reporting requirements.
-Different quantity packs are available to suit requirements.
+Different quantity packs are available to suit requirements ('S' at the end of the kit catalogue number denotes a smaller kit of 25 vials).

 CHEMetrics leakproof, Teflon-lined (PTFE) screw capped COD vials contain a premeasured solution of Sulphuric Acid and the oxidant Potassium Dichromate.
 The Dichromate in the reagent gives it an orange colour, and the extent to which the colour has faded after digestion is proportionate to the amount of Dichromate used up in the oxidation process, and thus the COD value.